Ellotron/war-rig/rules/README.md

 ## Order of play

 The game is played out in a number of turns.
 In each turn there are a number of rounds determined by the highest number of squads a player controls.
 Starting with round 1, each player performs 2 actions with squads they control that have the number 1 token.
 The next round is the same except each player uses squads with the number 2 token.
 This repeats until there are no more rounds.
 If in a round a player does not control a squad with that number token play skips past them until a round where they do control a squad.
 Play repeats for a number of turns until one of the **End Game** conditions is met.

+After each set of 4 turns the players reveal their current mission cards.
+If a player has completed their mission they collect and apply their rewards.
+A new mission is then selected at random from the level of the players choosing.

+> Note some mission levels are only available if you meet certain prerequisites which are printed on the mission card backs.

 ## Basic Actions